Taipei Zoo: Bird World

 More than 130 species of bird are on display, including black-faced spoonbills, cockatoos, eagles, flamingos, parrots, pelicans, pheasants, pigeons, red-crowned cranes, scarlet ibises and other waterfowl.

 Amphibian and Reptile House

 The Amphibian and Reptile House has a wavy ceiling, meant to resemble the movement of snakes.
-Over 90 species of reptiles and amphibians are housed in here, including Aldabra giant tortoises, ball pythons, eastern blue-tongued skinks, green tree pythons, Indian star tortoises, Taipei tree frogs and many more.
+Over 90 species of reptiles and amphibians are housed here, including Aldabra giant tortoises, ball pythons, eastern blue-tongued skinks, green tree pythons, Indian star tortoises, Taipei tree frogs and many more.

 Temperate Zone Animal Area

-Multiple temperate species are on display here, these include American bisons, brown bears, gray wolves, Przewalski's horses, pumas, red pandas and tomistoma.
-The zoo's penguin house is also located nearby, including two species of penguins, the African penguin and king penguin.
+Multiple temperate species are on display here, these include American bison, brown bears, gray wolves, Przewalski's horses, pumas, red pandas and false gharials.
+The zoo's penguin house is also located nearby, including two species of penguin, African penguins and king penguins.